Mission Focused – Student Driven

-The Independent College Fund of New Jersey (ICFNJ) was founded in 1953 as a cooperative effort involving business and academic leaders of New Jersey to broaden financial support for and awareness of independent higher education.
-The Association of Independent Colleges and Universities of New Jersey (AICUNJ) was founded in 1966 to collectively represent the individual colleges and universities of New Jersey at the state legislature.
-These two organizations completed a merger – to the single non-profit organization, Independent Colleges and Universities of New Jersey (ICUNJ) – in summer 2021 to build upon synergies and to more efficiently and effectively advocate on behalf of the students who are served by independent colleges and universities in New Jersey.
-The ICUNJ Board is comprised of the 14 independent college and university presidents plus four executives from the New Jersey corporate community.
-The organization is also supported by 60 corporate leaders from across the state of New Jersey who serve as a Board of Advisors.
-Our mission remains: to build support and awareness of independent higher education.
+Independent Colleges and Universities of New Jersey (ICUNJ) became a merged organization in summer 2021 bringing together the resources of the Association of Colleges and Universities of New Jersey (AICUNJ) and the Independent College Fund of New Jersey (ICFNJ) to build new synergies and to more effectively advocate on behalf of the students who are served by independent colleges and universities in New Jersey.
+The ICUNJ Board is comprised of the 13 independent university presidents plus four executives from the New Jersey corporate community.
+The organization is also supported by 28 corporate leaders from across the state of New Jersey who serve as a Board of Advisors.

 The Original Sister Organizations